 I moved to Santa Fe in March 2008 and I considered canceling the San Diego trip.
 I wanted to involve myself in my new community and it seemed like folly to vacation from a home I would have only been living in for a couple of months.
-On the other hand, I was excited about taking the beach photos and I didn’t know what I would take pictures of in Santa Fe.
-Sunset and shadows of cacti on adobe walls?
+On the other hand, I was excited about taking the beach photos and I didn’t know what I’d take pictures of in Santa Fe.
+Sunsets and shadows of cacti on adobe walls?
+The nearby majestic mountains and valleys?
 No, I had a new camera and I was going to the beach and make those hedonistic California beach barbarians my own.

-On the Thursday before Memorial Day I rolled into San Diego.
-Instead of sunny and warm like I had expected, it was overcast, drizzly and cold.
+On the Thursday before Memorial Day, I rolled into San Diego.
+Instead of sunny and warm as I’d expected, it was overcast, drizzly, and cold.
 When I checked into the hotel, the woman at reception apologized for the dreary weather.
-“It’s really almost never like this in San Diego,” she said and I said “Yeah, I know that.”
+“It’s really almost never like this in San Diego,” she said and I said, “Yeah, I know.”
 After settling in my room I crossed the street to the beach to look around but it was dead.
 It was cold and I was cold.
 I hadn’t even brought a jacket.
 All I brought was beach attire.

 Before going to dinner that evening I checked the web and saw the forecast was for a warmer, drier Sunday and Monday.
 Over Italian that night, I told my cousins what my plans had been and of my early travails, but I added that I was cheerful at the prospect of the swarm of freaks who would be drunkenly sunning themselves over the next few days.

 I went back to my room and lamented that the bacchanal I had anticipated was not going to materialize even if it was sunny and warm.
-I reviewed the few pictures I had already shot and realized that, what the hell, I was at the beach and I still had the opportunity to assemble a good series of photos.
-I liked the idea of approaching it formally and shooting the gently goofy California folk in their leisurewear against the parallel background stripes formed by the sand, the sea and the sky.
+I reviewed the few pictures I had already shot and realized that, what the hell, I was at the beach and I still had the opportunity to assemble some good photos.
+I liked the idea of approaching it formally and shooting the gently goofy California folk in their leisurewear against the parallel background stripes formed by the sand, the sea, and the sky.